E-commerce

 VIP customer escalation

-Rules for manual acceleration without breaking fairness with other customers.
+Rules for manually expediting without breaking fairness with other customers.

 Weather and force majeure

-Storms, strikes: communicate realistic timelines and log decisions to respond to claims with verifiable facts.
+Storms, strikes: communicate realistic timelines and record decisions to respond to claims with verifiable facts.

 Service continuity

-Recovery plan if the main OMS is unavailable: buffer queue, read-only switch, or controlled manual entry to avoid losing critical orders during peak periods or supplier incidents.
+Recovery plan if the main OMS is unavailable: buffer queue, read-only failover, or controlled manual entry so as not to lose critical orders during peak periods or a supplier incident.
 Document an on-call number and a decision channel to unblock cases stuck in the queue without multiplying unanswered internal emails.

-In the Shopify ecosystem, orders, shipping profiles, and inventory locations are managed in the admin.
-Specific features evolve: check the official documentation for your plan and apps.
+In the Shopify ecosystem, orders, shipping profiles, and inventory locations are coordinated in the admin.
+Specific features evolve: check the official documentation for your plan and your apps.
 For an assistant aligned with the statuses shown to customers: Qstomy integration on Shopify.

 Fulfillment

-Assign preparation to the right location or logistics partner: consistency with e-commerce fulfillment services.
+Assign fulfillment to the right location or logistics partner: consistency with e-commerce fulfillment services.

-Tag orders (VIP, supplier delay) for automations and reporting.
+Tag orders (VIP, supplier delay) for automations and reports.

 Draft orders

-Orders created by the merchant: useful for B2B and phone; process to avoid duplicates.
+Orders created by the merchant: useful for B2B and phone orders; process to avoid duplicates.

 Documentation